Osayeme/Terraform-to-Deploy-Nethermind-Ethereum-Client-with-Monitoring-on-AWS/README.md

-# terraform-nethermind
-Recipe for a fast &amp; easy terraform deployment of Nethermind Client and Monitoring stack (Grafana/Prometheus/Seq)

-A guide can be found on our [Documentation site](https://docs.nethermind.io/nethermind/guides-and-helpers/deploy-nethermind-with-monitoring-stack)
+# Terraform to Deploy Nethermind Ethereum Client with Monitoring Stack

+This is me exploring the deployment of Nethermind's Ethereum Client with the Grafana monitoring tool.

+The content of this repo was created following the guide from [NethermindEth](https://docs.nethermind.io/nethermind/guides-and-helpers/deploy-nethermind-with-monitoring-stack)

+## Deployment Notes